ANALYSIS-Credit Suisse rescue presents 'buyer beware' moment for bank bondholders

 Banking system stresses heightenedhttps://tmsnrt.rs/3FwzVDp

-(Additional reporting by Lewis Jackson in Sydney, Summer Zhen and Xie Yu in Hong Kong, Ankur Banerjee and Anshuman Daga in Singapore; Writing by Vidya Ranganathan; editing by Simon Cameron-Moore and Jason Neely)
+(Additional reporting by Lewis Jackson in Sydney, Summer Zhen and Xie Yu in Hong Kong, Ankur Banerjee and Anshuman Daga in Singapore and Yoruk Bahceli in Amsterdam; Writing by Vidya Ranganathan; editing by Simon Cameron-Moore and Jason Neely)

 ((vidya.ranganathan@thomsonreuters.com; +65 6973 8261; Reuters Messaging: Twitter:@Vid_Ranganathan))